shankar0123/-trauma-treatment-chatbot/README.md

 Ensure compliance with data protection and privacy regulations.

-# Contributing

-Contributions to the project are welcome.
-Please follow these steps:

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.